A continuous and Comprehensive GUIDE on AIM TRAINING

 I use the chart to set and adjust my sensitivity based on the gameplay mechanics of each games.

-MOUSE SETTINGS
+BASIC MOUSE SETTINGS & TERMINOLOGY

-- Dpi : Dot Per Inch is how fast the cursor moves on screen from your hand movement.
+- DPI : Dot Per Inch is how fast the cursor moves on screen from your hand movement.
 The higher the value the faster the cursor will move to the physical hand movement.

-- Edpi : Dot per inch × In-game mouse sensitivity.
+- EDPI : Dot per inch × In-game mouse sensitivity.

-360/cm : real life cm swipe per 360 turn in game.
+360/cm : real life cm swipe on mouse pad relative to 360 degree turn in game.

 AIM TRAINING PLAYLIST

-Let’s take a quick look at what are the different categories that exist and what it trains most.
+Let’s take a quick look at what are the different categories that exist and what it trains the most.

 🖱 CONTROL TRACKING